 The purpose of this 2014 Share Incentive Plan, as herein amended and restated (the "Plan") of uniQure N.V., a public limited company incorporated under the laws of the Netherlands (the "Company"), is to advance the interests of the Company's shareholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company and by providing such persons with equity ownership opportunities and performance-based incentives that are intended to better align the interests of such persons with those of the Company's shareholders.
 Except where the context otherwise requires, the term "Company" shall include any of the Company's present or future parent or subsidiary corporations as defined in Sections 424(e) or (f) of the U.S. Internal Revenue Code of 1986, as amended, and any regulations thereunder (the "Code") and any other business venture (including, without limitation, joint venture or limited liability company) in which the Company has a controlling interest, as determined by the Board of Directors of the Company (the "Board").
-The Plan was initially effective as of January 9, 2014 and was amended effective as of June 10, 2015, amended and restated as of June 15, 2016 and June 13, 2018, and further amended effective as of June 16, 2021.
-This amended and restated Plan will be effective as of June 13, 2023, subject to the approval of the Company's shareholders (the "Amendment Effective Date").
+The Plan was initially effective as of January 9, 2014 and was amended effective as of June 10, 2015, amended and restated as of June 13, 2023, subject to the approval of the Company's shareholders (the "Amendment Effective Date").